Ryū ga Gotoku Kenzan!: Gameplay

-Adventure

-The gameplay shows minimal evolution from the first two episodes except for the new item storage system which allows access to an unlimited number of items from savepoints.
+Kenzan's gameplay utilizes a similar combat system as Yakuza and Yakuza 2, with little change and innovation, except for the new item storage system which allows access to an unlimited number of items from savepoints.

-Battle

 There are four fighting styles in the game; fists, one blade, two blades and two-handed blades.
-There are also QTE-based special moves that the player can execute, known as 'heat action'.
+There are also QTE-based special moves that the player can execute, known as "heat actions".

 Plot

-Setting
+Setting and characters

-This spin-off is set in Kyoto during the Edo period, in 1605.
-It is an account of the life of Miyamoto Musashi.
-The main adventure is completed with sidestories including minigames and a hundred "sub-stories".